 Senator/Representative last name, my name is your name and I am a resident of city in county.
-I am calling today to ask your support for autism insurance coverage, and specifically to vote in favor of bill number, making sure that insurance plans in North Carolina don't discriminate against people with Autism Spectrum Disorder.
+I am calling today to ask your support for increasing access to services for people on the autism spectrum in the state budget.

-My family and I have been paying for health insurance for length of time.
-When our child was diagnosed with autism, we were surprised to find that the most effective treatments that would help ensure he/she continues to develop and grow are not covered by insurance.
+When our child was diagnosed with autism, we were surprised to find that there is a ten-year wait for services that would help ensure he/she continues to develop and grow.
 With these services, he/she could provide some explanation of what these treatments have enabled them to do, or could enable them to do and what happens without them.
 Keep your points brief.

-There are hundreds of thousands more like me who have kids on the spectrum and are struggling to get help.
-These treatments are critically important to us.
+There are thousands more like me who have kids on the spectrum and are struggling to get help.
+These services are critically important to us.
 I realize that you are faced with many tough decisions.
 But this should be easy - ensuring that children are able to develop, grow, and become contributing members our state.

-"What is your position on bill number X?"
-Or, "What is your position on ensuring that insurance companies don't discriminate against my child?"
+"What is your position on eliminating the waiting list?"
+Or, "What is your position on ensuring that people with autism get access to services now?"